Blocks in a Data Node#

 DBACC#

+DBACC stands for Database Access Manager.
 DBACC has two main functions.
-It controls the local part of the distributed hash index that every primary key uses, and every table in RonDB, including unique index tables and BLOB tables, have a primary key.
-Even tables without a primary key uses a hidden primary key.
+Firstly, it controls the local part of the distributed hash index that every primary key uses.
+Every table in RonDB, including unique index and BLOB tables, has a primary key.
+Even tables without a defined primary key use a hidden primary key.

-The hash table in DBACC also acts as the locking data structure to ensure that rows are locked in the proper fashion by user operations.
+Secondly, the hash table in DBACC also acts as the locking data structure to ensure that rows are locked properly by user operations.

 DBTUP#

-DBTUP means DataBase TUPle manager.
-DBTUP is where the actual in-memory rows are stored using the fixed row parts and the variable sized row parts.
-DBTUP has the ability to execute all sorts of operations requested by the higher levels of software in RonDB.
-Thus this is where the actual reads and writes of data happens.
-DBTUP also contains a fairly simple interpreter that can execute a number of simple statements that can be used to push down condition evaluation to RonDB.
+DBTUP means Database Tuple Manager.
+DBTUP is where the actual in-memory rows are stored using the fixed row parts and the variable-sized row parts.
+DBTUP can execute all sorts of operations requested by the higher levels of software in RonDB.
+Thus this is where the actual reads and writes of data happen.
+DBTUP also contains a fairly simple interpreter that can execute several simple statements that can be used to push down condition evaluation to RonDB.
 It also reads and writes the disk columns delivered by PGMAN.

 DBTUX#

-DBTUX means DataBase TUple IndeX.
+DBTUX means Database Tuple Index.
 It contains an implementation of a T-tree.
 The T-tree is an index specifically developed to support ordered indexes in main memory.
-Every update of a row involving an ordered index will perform changes of the T-tree and it is used heavily during restart when the T-trees are rebuilt using rows recovered.
+Every update of a row involving an ordered index will perform changes of the T-tree and it is used heavily during restart when the T-trees are rebuilt using recovered rows.

 PGMAN#